habibhaadi/sms-scam-detection-naive-bayes/README.md

 ## Notes

 Originally built as a uni assignment, cleaned up and reworked into something I’d actually put my name on.

+## Data

+The dataset used in this project is not included in the repository.

+To run this project, you will need:
+- sms_supervised_train.csv
+- sms_test.csv
+- sms_unlabelled.csv